ClearBlade/code-service-types/README.md

 ## Motivation

-Going through the PR process of [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) has proven to be difficult for our team as the [ClearBlade library](https://github.com/ClearBlade/native-libraries/blob/master/clearblade.md) is being constantly updated.
-In order to provide up-to-date type declarations we have temporarily moved outside of DefinitelyTyped.
-Once changes to the library become less frequent we will move back to the standard `@types` declaration system.
+Going through the [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) PR process has proven to be difficult for our team as the [ClearBlade library](https://github.com/ClearBlade/native-libraries/blob/master/clearblade.md) is being constantly updated.
+To provide up-to-date type declarations, we have temporarily moved outside of DefinitelyTyped.
+Once changes to the library become less frequent, we will move back to the standard `@types` declaration system.